-scatterometers are the QuikSCAT [Freilich et al., 1994] and ASCAT [Figa-Saldaña et al., 2002].
-The Indian OceanSat-2 scatterometer measurements were not yet included, as the data set was under evaluation and calibration as to this writing [Stoffelen and Verhoef, 2011].
-The nine radiometers are the SSMI series on six consecutive DMSP satellites (F08, F10, F11, F13, F14, and F15) [Hollinger et al., 1990], the follow-on Special Sensor Microwave/Imager Sounder (SSMIS) [Kunkee et al., 2008] series onboard DMSP F16 and F17, and the Japanese Advanced Microwave Scanning Radiometer for Earth Observing Systems (AMSR-E) flying aboard the NASA's Agua satellite [Kawanishi et al., 2003].
-The polarimetric microwave radiometer in use is WindSat onboard the U.S. Navy/Air Force Coriolis satellite [Gaiser et al., 2004], which is the first radiometer to measure wind direction.
-The OAFlux synthesis did not use the European Space Agency's scatterometer carried onboard the Earth Remote Sensing (ERS)-1 and -2 satellites [Attema, 1991] because of their narrow swaths and limited spatial coverage on a daily basis.
-It did not include the short-lived NASA scatterometer (NSCAT) and SeaWinds onboard the Japanese Space Agency's ADEOS-I and -II spacecrafts or the microwave imager onboard the Tropical Rainfall Measuring Mission (TRMM).
+Effort of developing one such time series from synergizing satellite wind observations from multiple sensors and multiple platforms has been made by the Objectively Analyzed air-sea Fluxes (OAFlux) project at the Woods Hole Oceanographic Institution (WHOI) [Yu and Jin, 2012].
+The OAFlux vector wind analysis is an objective synthesis of 12 sensors from 1987 to the present on global 0.25-degree grids and daily resolution.
+The 12 sensors include two scatterometers, nine passive microwave radiometers, and one passive polarimetric microwave radiometer (Figure 1a and Table 1).
+The two scatterometers are the QuikSCAT [Freilich et al. 1994] and ASCAT [Figa-Saldaña et al., 2002].
+The Indian OceanSat-2 scatterometer measurements were not yet included, as the dataset was under evaluation and calibration as to this writing [Stoffelen and Verhoef, 2011].
+The nine radiometers are the SSMI series on six consecutive DMSP satellites (F08, F10, F11, F13, F14, and F15) [Hollinger et al. 1990], the follow-on Special Sensor Microwave/Imager Sounder [SSMIS; Kunkee et al. 2008] series onboard DMSP F16 and F17, and the Japanese Advanced Microwave Scanning Radiometer for Earth Observing Systems (AMSR-E) flying aboard the NASA's Aqua satellite [Kawanishi et al. 2003].
+The polarimetric microwave radiometer in use is WindSat onboard the U.S. Navy/Air Force Coriolis satellite [Gaiser et al. 2004], which is the first radiometer to measure wind direction.
+The OAFlux synthesis did not use the European Space Agency's scatterometer carried onboard the Earth Remote Sensing (ERS)-1 and -2 satellites [Attema 1991] because of their narrow swaths and limited spatial coverage on a daily basis.
+It did not include the short-lived NASA scatterometer (NSCAT) and SeaWinds onboard the Tropical Rainfall Measuring Mission (TRMM).
 The latter contains unknown uncertainty incurred by the orbit boost [DeMoss and Bowman, 2007].